Compact Dissolved Methane and Gas Sensor

 Intellectual Property: Patent Pending

-Technology: The Dissolved Gas Sensor supports field-portable, in-situ, and bench-top measurements.
-The sensor can measure dissolved gases in liquids using only milliliters of the sample and produce a sample analysis time of only minutes.
+Technology: The Dissolved Gas Sensor supports field-portable, in-situ, space-constrained applications and bench-top measurements.
+The sensor can measure dissolved gases in liquids using only milliliters of the sample, producing a sample analysis time of only minutes, and can reach single ppm-level detection limits.
 In addition, using a hollow-core fiber optic sensor allows analysis to be simple, robust, and conducted with a compact configuration.

 To learn more about this opportunity please contact: